 The fascinating world of organs in the Leipzig Region

-Organ building - An overview of the organs
+Organ building - An overview

 In the Leipzig region, you will find a wealth of impressive organs designed by various architects.
 These include treasures such as the Ladegast organ in the parish church of Naunhof, the Silbermann organs in Rötha, the Urban Kreutzbach organ in Waldheim and the Tobias Schramm organ in Wermsdorf.